tochka-public/Tochka.JsonRpc/docs/en/server/configuration.md

 > If `true`, exceptions are serialized with their `.ToString()` which includes stack trace

-Exceptions thrown by this library, middleware, or user code, are intercepted and serialized as JSON Rpc error response with `ExceptionInfo` object.
+Exceptions thrown by this library, middleware, or user code, are intercepted and serialized as JSON-RPC error response with `ExceptionInfo` object.

 `ExceptionInfo` always has exception message and exception type name.
 If this is `true`, it will also have exception's `.ToString()` with all the details.